×

 Ride1UP Roadster V2 will help you get fit and cover greater distances than ever before at a more than competitive price point.

-Roadster V2’s Frameset includes two water bottle mounts, allowing you to stay hydrated on long rides.
+Roadster V2’s frameset includes two water bottle mounts, allowing you to stay hydrated on long rides.
 This bike also has a carbon belt drive instead of a traditional chain, which is really hard to find on an e-bike in this price range.
-It requires almost zero maintenance and lasts mu longer than a chain.
+It requires almost zero maintenance and lasts much longer than a chain.

 Roadster V2 comes in two sizes—Small and Large—that fit riders between 5’3″ and 6’2″ tall.